 This course will focus on the introduction of pharmacologic agents as an intervention to promote, maintain, or restore health across the life span.
 An introduction to concepts such as pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug administration will be presented.
 Basic calculations necessary to safely administer medications will be mastered upon successful completion of the course.
 Emphasis will be placed upon the individualization of drug therapies based on the unique physiological, psychological, sociocultural, and spiritual needs of the recipient.
-Prerequisites: Anatomy & Physiology I & II or permission of instructor.
-(Maybe offered distance education.)
+Prerequisites: Admission to the nursing major or permission of instructor.
+(Offered every semester.
+Maybe offered distance education.)